erszcz/msc-thesis/dfly-multiboot.md

 the existing ones.
 Kernel subsystems, defined in multiple files around the source code tree, define the points at which they expect to be initialized.
-Using a declaration instead of direct control flow passing from one subsystem to the next guarantees loose coupling between the components, but still maintains the proper relative order of their initialization.
+Using a declaration, instead of direct control flow passing from one subsystem to the next, guarantees loose coupling between the components, but still maintains the proper relative order of their initialization.
 Subsystems loaded dynamically as kernel modules are also taken into account when determining the subsystem initialization order.